graphql/graphql-spec/spec/Section 3 -- Type System.md

 }
 ```

-GraphQL operations can optionally specify arguments to their fields to provide
+Operations can optionally specify arguments to their fields to provide
 these arguments.

 This example operation: